Adesolabernice1/altschool-cloud-exercises/Exercise 8/Exercise 8.md

         ]
     },
         "hosts": [
-            "172.19.0.2"
+            "192.168.56.7"
         ]
 }
 ```

-- Pinged the managed node in my inventory using: `ansible virtualmachines -m ping -i inventory.yaml`
+- Pinged the managed node in my inventory using: `ansible all -m ping -i inventory.yaml`

 Output Below: